EastEnders Live Week: "Look Back in Anger"

-Mick reveals to Nancy Carter (Maddy Hill) that he has seen Dean Wicks (Matt Di Angelo) on the Square and goes to look for him without success.
-Outside, he runs into Ian who is reflecting on Lucy's death and says he now knows who killed Lucy.
+Mick reveals to Nancy Carter (Maddy Hill) that he has seen Dean Wicks (Matt Di Angelo) in Albert Square and goes to look for him, without success.
+Outside, he runs into Ian, who is reflecting on Lucy's death and says he now knows who killed Lucy.
 Dean gains entry to the cellar of the pub armed with a jerry can of petrol.
-Nancy discovers him and he takes her hostage but is released after Mick finds them.
+Nancy discovers him and he takes her hostage, but she is released after Mick finds them.
 Dean repeats that he is not a rapist and does not want to hurt anyone, but wants revenge by burning down the pub.
-However, before Dean can light the petrol, Mick attacks him with a fire extinguisher before pressing on his throat with his foot leaving Dean unconscious.
+However, before Dean can light the petrol, Mick attacks him with a fire extinguisher before pressing on his throat with his foot, leaving Dean unconscious.

 Charlie convinces Sharon, Ian, Fatboy, Martin, Kush and Stacey to help him get rid of Nick's body so no one would believe what Dot is saying and she can avoid arrest.
 However, while they find Les Coker (Roger Sloman) and Carol Jackson (Lindsey Coulson) to devise a plan, Dot phones the police and confesses to Nick's death.
 After showing DI Samantha Keeble (Alison Newman) where Nick's body is, she is taken in for questioning.

 Later, Peter confronts Denise himself and Ian stops him stating that she did not kill Lucy.
 After Peter returns home to Cindy and Jane, the phone begins to ring, with all three reluctant to answer.
 Ian, meanwhile, has a phone conversation with a mystery person and tells them that he knows they killed Lucy and to get everyone out, as he is coming home.
-Ian returns home finding Jane and asks her to tell him what exactly happened on the night Lucy died.
+Ian returns home, finding Jane and asks her to tell him exactly what happened on the night that Lucy died.